International migration

 The length of required work experience may vary between visa types but must also meet NT Health requirements.

-Nursing and Midwifery
+Nursing and midwifery

-NT Health employs a variety of internationally trained Medical Officers, also known as International Medical Graduates (IMGs).
+NT Health employs a variety of internationally trained medical officers, also known as International Medical Graduates (IMGs).

 IMGs can enter Australia on a temporary or permanent basis to fill positions in the medical workforce that cannot be readily filled by a suitably qualified Australian doctor.

-Northern Territory employer-sponsored visas require you to have at least 2 years of relevant work experience as a Medical Officer.
+Northern Territory employer-sponsored visas require you to have at least 2 years of relevant work experience as a medical officer.

 Other eligibility requirements